gvogety/CarND-AdvancedLaneFinding/README.md

 The images is divided into a series of windows along the y-asis and the windows are analyzed along the lane locations found above.
 These windows have a margin around the lane location.
 As each side of the picture is scanned for lanes, potential pixels that form the lanes are collected together.

-Left and Right lane polynomials are found by using `np.polyfit`.
+Left and Right lane polynomials are found by using `np.polyfit` on the pixels found in the previous step.
 These polynomials are used to find the precise lane on the left and right sides respectively.

-Using the lanes found using the polynomials, the lanes are drawn on the image and reverse persepctive transform is done on the resulting pixel locations to project a path onto the original image.
+The lanes found above are drawn on the image and reverse persepctive transform is done on the resulting pixel locations to project a path onto the original image.

 Following image shows the resulting image with a test image.